108th Operations Group

-The 108th Operations Group is a unit of the 108th Wing (108 WG) of the New Jersey Air National Guard, one of the many units stationed at Joint Base McGuire-Dix-Lakehurst, New Jersey.
-If activated to federal service with the U.S. Air Force, the group is gained by Air Mobility Command (AMC).
+The 108th Operations Group is a unit of the 108th Wing of the New Jersey Air National Guard, one of the many units stationed at the McGuire AFB entity of Joint Base McGuire-Dix-Lakehurst, New Jersey.
+If activated to federal service with the U.S. Air Force, the group is gained by Air Mobility Command.

 Its World War II predecessor, the 348th Fighter Group, was the most successful Republic P-47 Thunderbolt group in the Southwest Pacific Theater.
 Its commander, Neel E. Kearby was awarded the Medal of Honor for his actions in combat.
 Over a dozen of the group's pilots became aces.

 Overview

 The 108th Group mission is air refueling.
 The wing enhances the Air Force's capability to accomplish its primary missions of Global Reach and Global Power.
 It also provides aerial refueling support to Air Force, Navy and Marine Corps aircraft as well as aircraft of allied nations.
 The wing is also capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.